Adjustment of Status to Lawful Permanent Resident Status (LPR)

 Requests for Evidence (RFE) Responses

-More and more requests for evidence are being issued for many types of immigration petitions filed with USCIS.
-Our law firm helps individuals and employers gather the documentation and evidence to present to USCIS in order to increase the probability of success in establishing an applicant’s eligibility for the benefit sought.
+More and more are being issued for many types of immigration petitions filed with USCIS.
+Our law office helps individuals and employers gather the documents to present to USCIS in order to increase the probability of success in establishing an applicant’s eligibility for the benefit sought.

 Changes of Status within the U.S.